 BUGS is authorized by the New York State Board of Regents and is overseen by the New York State Education Department.
 BUGS was honored to be awarded a charter after a competitive and highly selective application process.

-After a favorable review, BUGS received a success charter renewal in 2018-- the application of which can be found here.
+After a favorable review, BUGS received a successful charter renewal in 2018-- the application of which can be found here.